WHAT IS HYPNOSIS?

 What can I expect from my hypnosis session?

-Before we actually meet in my office, Clients complete an intake questionnaire and we will speak on the phone together.
+Before we actually meet in my office, you will complete an intake questionnaire and we will speak on the phone together.
 I will ask you many questions pertaining to your goals, answer your questions, and we will determine if we are a good fit to work together.
 After you arrive to your first session, we will continue the dialogue, and when you are ready, I will guide you into a state of hypnosis using my voice and sometimes other techniques.
 Hypnosis often simply feels like a deep state of relaxation.
 Although you are likely to be very relaxed, you will be awake the entire time.
 The “meat” of the work includes the spoken word, sometimes in the form of “suggestions,” and various tools and techniques.
 Hypnosis is simply being in a heightened state of suggestibility.
 Therefore, your mind absorbs, incorporates and assimilates meaning at a very deep level.
-Normally, the session will last any where from 75 to 90 minutes, and sometimes longer.
-Your first session is usually longer in order that you and I can build rapport and learn to know each other a little better.

 How long does a session last?